-Score-based rule/evidence Description 1A The Gain copy number segment fully or partially overlaps at least 1 annotation in the Protein Coding Genes track.
+Score-based rule/evidence Description Default value 1A The Gain copy number segment fully or partially overlaps at least 1 annotation in the Protein Coding Genes track.
 0 1B The Gain copy number segment does not fully or partially overlap any annotation in the Protein Coding Genes track. -0.6

 Score-based rule/evidence Description Default value 2A The Gain copy number segment completely overlaps an annotation in either the Triplosensitivity or Recurrent CNV track with a TS Score = 3.
-2B The Gain copy number segment partially overlaps an annotation in either the Triplosensitivity or Recurrent CNV track with a TS Score = 3.
+1 2В The Gain copy number segment partially overlaps an annotation in either the Triplosensitivity or Recurrent CNV track with a TS Score = 3.
 Partial overlap indicates one breakpoint of the Gain segment is located within the TS_Score = 3 gene/region.
 0 2C/2F The Gain copy number segment contains the same gene content as a Triplosensitivity or Recurrent CNV annotation with a TS Score = 40.
-The copy number Gain segment might be larger than the gene/region, but contains the same gene content as listed in the Triplosensitivity or Recurrent CNV tracks. -1 2D/2E Both breakpoints of the Gain copy number segment are contained within an annotation having a TS Score = 40 in either the Triplosensitivity or Recurrent CNV. -1 2H The Gain copy number segment completely overlaps an annotation in either the Haploinsufficiency or Recurrent CNV track with an HI Score = 3.
-0 21 2I Both breakpoints of the Gain copy number segment are contained within an annotation having an HI Score = 40 in either the Haploinsufficiency or Recurrent CNV.
+The copy number Gain segment might be larger than the gene/region, but contains the same gene content as listed in the Triplosensitivity or Recurrent CNV tracks. -1 2D/2E Both breakpoints of the Gain copy number segment are contained within an annotation having a TS Score = 40 in either the Triplosensitivity or Recurrent CNV. -1 2H The Gain copy number segment completely overlaps an annotation in either the Haploinsufficiency or Recurrent CNV track with a HI Score = 3.
+0 21 Both breakpoints of the Gain copy number segment are contained within an annotation having a HI Score = 3 in either the Haploinsufficiency or Recurrent CNV.
 The copy number Gain segments is smaller than the user defined threshold (Default >=90%).
-21+ 2I+ Both breakpoints of the Gain copy number segment are contained within an annotation having an HI Score = 40 in either the Haploinsufficiency or Recurrent CNV.
+0.3 21+ Both breakpoints of the Gain copy number segment are contained within an annotation having a HI Score = 3 in either the Haploinsufficiency or Recurrent CNV.
 The copy number Gain segments is larger than the user defined threshold (Default >=90%).
-2J/2K J/2K The Gain copy number segment partially overlaps an annotation in either the Haploinsufficiency or Recurrent CNV track with a HI Score = 3.
+0.9 2J/2K The Gain copy number segment partially overlaps an annotation in either the Haploinsufficiency or Recurrent CNV track with a HI Score = 3.
 Partial overlap indicates one breakpoint of the Gain segment is located within the HI_Score = 3 gene/region.
-3A The Gain copy number segment (partially or completely) overlaps at least 1 Protein Coding Gene annotation.
+0 3A The Gain copy number segment (partially or completely) overlaps at least 1 Protein Coding Gene annotation.
 Default is 1-34 genes.
-0 3B 3B The Gain copy number segment (partially or completely) overlaps more Protein Coding Gene annotations than in 3A.
+0 3B The Gain copy number segment (partially or completely) overlaps more Protein Coding Gene annotations than in 3A.
 Default is 35-49.
-3C 3C The Gain copy number segment (partially or completely) overlaps more Protein Coding Gene annotations than in 3A or 3B.
+0.45 3C The Gain copy number segment (partially or completely) overlaps more Protein Coding Gene annotations than in 3A or 3B.
 Default is > =50.
-40-DB-B The Gain copy number segment overlaps/covers a defined number of segments in your ChAS database (DB Count Both column).
+0.9 40-DB-B The Gain copy number segment overlaps/covers a defined number of segments in your ChAS database (DB Count Both column).
 Default is 400 segments.
-Configuration of DB Count Both parameters can be found in "Querying a segment from the segment table" on page 389. -1.0 40-DGV-GS Both breakpoints of the Gain copy number segment are contained within an annotation in the DGV-GS Gain (blue).
+Configuration of DB Count Both parameters can be found in "Querying a segment from the segment table" on page 390. -1.0 40-DGV-GS Both breakpoints of the Gain copy number segment are contained within an annotation in the DGV-GS Gain (blue).
 The DGV-GS annotation must have an NR frequency greater than track defined.
 Default NR frequency is 1%. -1.0 CY The Gain copy number segment overlaps an annotation in the customer supplied CytoRegions File(s).
-For more information on CytoRegion files, see "Using CytoRegions" on page 267.
+For more information on CytoRegion files, see "Using CytoRegions" on page 268.
 0

-3. After your score assignments are complete, click OK.
+3. After your score assignments are complete, click $\mathbf{OK}$ .